mariya12290/DSA/README.md

 # DSA
-A simple rep for data structures and algorithms in C++
+A simple repo for data structures and algorithms in C++